-THR 350: DIRECTING I; FUNDAMENTALS OF DIRECTING
+THR 350: DIRECTING

 This course explores leadership in theatrical productions and the skills required in contemporary directing practice.
 Student laboratory work will consist of solving directorial challenges and working with student artists in the creation of scenes.
 Students will also practice skills in script analysis, stage composition, actor coaching, communication, and collaboration.
-Fall term.

-THR 102, 115, and 201 or permission of instructor.
+Theatre and Musical Theatre majors only or permission of instructor.